February 26, 2019

 Some freelancers can also provide ghostwriting services.
 This enables business owners to put their name directly on content, without having to spend the hours it takes to write and edit pieces.
 These ghostwriting services may extend to books and memoirs that can establish business owners as thought leaders in the industry.

 Companies have several options when it comes to hiring freelance writers.
-They can take the process internal and use the company HR department to find and vet potential new writers.
+They can take the process internal and use the company HR department to find and vet new writers.
+Alternatively businesses can use writing agencies or hiring companies to help find the perfect candidate for a part-time or full-time job.

 Companies can also post ads on job boards or reach out to content mills.
 Content agencies such as Izea provide a wide range of content writing services for both small business and large corporations.
 You let them know what type of content you want to be created and what you expect from a writer and they take over the rest.
 The content agency will handle all the little details such as due dates and editing and you receive the final product for a quick review.
 This is often a time and money-saving option, but quality can vary depending on the agency.